 As it was, one of the blades grazed my cheek and I have a small scar under my eye as a testament to the accident.
 I don’t remember the trip home but when we arrived I had a huge hug from mum and went to bed.

 I went back to Eadu plenty of times to collect sheep and do a next mill run to check the tanks and trough but dad brought in the windmill people to reassemble the head.

-I’m so glad Andrew’s remarkable story had a happy ending.
-Just to let you know, this is a condensed version of it.
-The full story may appear in a future book, so stay tuned.
-Meanwhile, if you have a soul story you’d like to share at Spirit my way, please email me at email@example.com.
+I’m very glad Andrew’s story had a happy ending.
+If you have a soul story you’d like to share at Spirit my way visit Share Your Story.
 I’d love to hear about it!